By Cagdas Yetkin, Data Scientist at Nokia

 I hope you enjoyed this article and continue having fun with analyzing your datasets.

-About the Author: Cagdas Yetkin is a Data Scientist at Nokia where he works on the next generation Supply Chain improvements for network devices and software.
+About the Author: Cagdas Yetkin is a Senior Data Scientist at Jabil where he works on Integrated Circuit Test projecst to detect anomalies using test probe measurements in Printed Circuit Board Assambly production on multiple sites and Supply Chain Digitalization for dynamic slotting, and bin optimization in factory warehouses.
 He develops soccer analytics and betting applications as a hobby, and enjoys traveling.
 Connect with him on LinkedIn and Twitter.

 Editor: Martin Breuss, @martinbreuss, martinbreuss.com